Oberkochen

-Oberkochen is a municipality (officially a town, despite its size) in the Ostalbkreis, in Baden-Württemberg, in Germany, central Europe.
+Oberkochen ([ˈoːbɐˌkɔxn̩], lit.
+'Upper Kochen', in contrast to "Lower Kochen") is a municipality (officially a town, despite its size) in the Ostalbkreis, in Baden-Württemberg, in Germany.

 Name

 The name "Oberkochen" consists of the two German words "ober", meaning "above" or "upper", and "Kocher", the name of the local river.
 The name indicates, that this settlement lies above the river Kocher or on its upper part.
 The river Kocher has its spring just to the south of Oberkochen and runs to the north.
 Therefore, the village next to the north of Oberkochen is Unterkochen, with the German "unter" meaning "lower" or "under".

 Geography

 Oberkochen is located in and above the valleys of the rivers Kocher and Langertbach between the area of Albuch in the west and north and the area of Härtsfeld in the east.
 The highest point in the area of Oberkochen is the top of the Volkmarsberg mountain (743 m above sea level).
 Directly south of the city the river Kocher has its origin.

 The city consists of two main parts: the downtown area with the city center, Spitztal, Lenzhalde and Brunnenhalde and the Heide area, which lies 100 m above the city on a hill to the northeast.